 A grease bucket located on the opposite end collects any grease, making it easy to dump that grease, and a nearby side tray adds some storage to the grill.
 As a Wi-Fi enabbed grill, you can even download an app to control the grill.

-Bradley Smokers Original Smoker
+12. Bradley BS611 Original

 This model comes with a stainless-steel interior that acts like extra insulation to keep the smoke inside and to provide the best temperature control.
-Short and squat legs on the bottom keep this smoker from sitting directly on your floor and pushes cool air underneath to keep the heat from overwhelming you.
+Short and squat legs on the bottom keep this model from sitting directly on your floor and pushes cool air underneath to keep the heat from overwhelming you.

 Four removable racks inside do a great job of ensuring that the smoke wraps around each ingredient to smoke each one all the way through, and if you need to smoke a larger cut, you can simply remove one of those racks.
 Its minimum temperature setting is an ambient temperature that is similar to the air temperature, which makes it suitable for cold smoking.

 The smoking box on the side has a separate compartment or piece that can hold your wood pellets and push those pellets inside.
 This box also has a power button and a temperature knob.

 Suitable for smoking and grill while in the parking lot before a game or concert, this smoker is also perfect for camping trips and picnics.
 As it has more than 200-square inches of interior cooking space, it’s also just the right size for a couple or small family to use at home.

 The biggest difference between the two Davy Crockett models is that this one comes with tiny coiled legs on the bottom instead of folding legs, which make it perfect for use on a picnic table or concrete floor.
 The nine-pound hopper holds enough pellets for hours or smoking, and the digital controls make it easy to adjust the temperature.

-Pit Barrel Cooker Package
+14. 18-1/2 in.
+Classic Pit Barrel Cooker Package

 Though the manufacturer designed this model for use with charcoal, you can use wood pellets, wood chips, logs or a combination of multiple materials.
 You place those materials in the bottom, light the materials, put your foods on the included racks and slide the lid in place.

 You need to experiment to find out how much heat you need, which may result in smoking foods too much or not enough.
 As the metal gets quite hot, you also need to watch your hands, but the barrel does come with two smaller handles for moving the cooker while it’s still hot.

 This amazing grill uses Smart Grill Technology that lets you adjust the temperature by five degree increments between 180 degrees Fahrenheit up to 500 degrees Fahrenheit.
 A powder-coated finish added to the grill and the grates inside can withstand those high temps without flaking off.